Gates Cambridge uses a two-stage selection process to ensure Scholars meet all of our criteria to the highest degree.

 In order to ensure only the most academically outstanding candidates are considered, the Trust asks academic departments in Cambridge to rank eligible applicants on academic ability only.
 Those who are put forward by their departments are considered the most academically outstanding applicants they have received that year.

-All shortlisted candidates have a short interview to assess how they meet all four Gates Cambridge criteria and Scholars are selected after interview.
 Interview candidates will be sent full details of the format and arrangements.
 If you are shortlisted for interview you will have already gone through an incredibly competitive process

 You will be invited for a 20-25 minute interview and, depending on where you are, you can interview either in person or by Skype.
 Where you are able to attend the interview in person we encourage this.

 There are four broadly subject-based interview panels: